 If you’re going that route, you might as well listen to an expert.
 According to Neil Patel, co-founder of KISSmetrics, the best places to find remote workers are:

-He also recommends using your product or company blog to advertise job offers.
+He also recommends, companies that hire remote employees can use their product or company blog to advertise job offers.
 This is because — believe it or not — sometimes your readers and fans make great candidates.
 Generally, they already understand what you do and what your company’s mission is.